bytespeed/CLaaS-Documentation/docs/onedrive.rst

 Open a files located in One Drive from within an application
 ----------------

-Often times you will want to open a file located on One Drive from within an application you are using on Virtual Labs.
+Often times you will want to open a file located on One Drive from within an application you are using on AppStream.
 The following are general steps using Microsoft Word to illustrate this process.
 Note: Every application is different but the process is very similar.

 1. From within Microsoft Word go to **File > Open > Browse**